 The Ancient Highway and Broken Highway missions are surprise, last-minute references you won’t catch until you’re right in the middle of them.
 But the influence is clear: the music, the shape of the track, the speeder-shaped gummi Heartless that race along the tracks ignoring you entirely.
 We just flew into F-Zero, and KH2 is being completely unapologetic about it.
 There’s an evil Heartless wheel-gummi chasing you in both stages, but in very different ways.
 The music, “Hazardous Highway,” is one I prefer in the original, Vanilla KH2 synth rock version, but it’s a minor complaint I’m sure others might feel the complete opposite about, so this is my personal highlight of the gummi circuit. (more…)

 While we weren’t able to re-enter Narshe after escaping, an “adventurer school” existed outside the city walls to give us tutorials.
-We learned a few new features, like the fact that you can now run away in the iOS version by “flicking” a character, some details about this game’s multitudinous status effects, or the fact that Potions taste funny.
+We learned a few new features, like the fact that you can now run away in the iOS version by “flicking” a character, some details about this game’s multitudinous status effects, and the fact that Potions taste funny.
 Vindication!
 Kyle and I have been making that exact joke since the 90s.
 We also learned about this game’s new feature: Desperation Attacks.
 These were the proto-form of the franchise’s now famous Limit Breaks, where taking damage might give you a powerful attack.
-In VI’s case, Desperation Attacks only work when you’re on very low health, which meant that Kyle and I didn’t see any throughout the entire game.
+In VI’s case, Desperation Attacks only work when you’re on very low health, which meant that I didn’t see any throughout the entire game.
 Kyle saw one – Locke’s, I think – but I was in the bathroom.
 This is critical Marathon insight you’re getting here. (more…)

 Just like I promised, the Final Fantasy posts should now be in series release order (with series in internal chronological order), instead of the spaghetti show I was running before.
 Hopefully by doing this in the middle of the night I didn’t trip anyone up, but if you were in the middle of a read, you may want to go to the directory (above) and double-check your place!